security-alliance/safe-harbor/registry-contracts/README.md

 For added security, protocols may choose to sign their agreement for the scoped accounts.
 Both EOA and ERC-1271 signatures are supported and can be validated with the agreement's factory.
 Given a signed account, whitehats can be certain that the owner of the account has approved the agreement details.

+AccountDetails use EIP-712 hashing for both EOA and ERC-1271 signatures for a better client-side experience.

 #### Signing the Agreement Details

 When preparing the final agreement details, prior to deploying on-chain, the protocol may sign the agreement details for any or all of the accounts under scope and store these signatures within the agreement details.
 A helper script to generate these account signatures for EOA accounts has been provided.
 To use it set the `SIGNER_PRIVATE_KEY` environment variable.
 Then, run the script using: